High-Linalool Strains Perfect for Relaxing

 Shop Gelato at The Travel Agency

-You’d expect a strain named lavender to have higher levels of linalool – and you’d be correct.
+You’d expect a strain named lavender to have higher levels of linalool, and you’d be correct.
 Lavender Kush is a hybrid of several different strains and has a classic lavender scent of earth and flowers.
-It has relaxing effects that may stimulate your appetite or guide you off to slumber, depending on the day you’ve had.
+It may impart relaxing effects that may stimulate your appetite or guide you off to slumber, depending on the day you’ve had.

 Average linalool content: 0.30%